Solar Terms or Seasonal Points for Spring

 • Try these spices to support metabolic health.

 SELF-CARE: Energy has been latent throughout the winter, buried deep in the earth, and now, as spring bursts forth, energy wants to move.
 During the spring, there is a gradual movement up and out.
-It’s a time when we move from a more internal focus to one more expansive.
+It’s a time when we move from a more internal focus to a more expansive one.
 Sometimes, this means there’s more physical energy available to start a new project or plan a new goal.
 In the spring, we can find clarity around our direction and vision, invite more creativity into our lives, and release stuck emotional patterns.

 Here are a few ways to support yourself during the spring solar terms: